Tis the season to be scary!

 If you like the poster design, I’m sharing the free printable in the Halloween Art image library.
 It’s an 8×10 hi-res JPG file that could be enlarged to a 16 x 20 print or canvas.

-I thought an owl print was a must for my scary Halloween night mantle theme.
+I thought an owl print was a must for my scary Halloween night mantel theme.
 I started with a line art owl and added spot color eyes and BOO in my favorite Halloween font.
 I then imported the design into PicMonkey and added scary trees and the special effect under the Vampire theme.
 I displayed the print in one of my favorite twisted wire frames.

 The free owl printable is also available in Halloween Art as a 4×6 hi-res JPG file if you’d like to add it to your Halloween decorations!

 After I had my framed prints ready to go, I selected items from my every day decor that helped create a Halloween mood.
 I started with a pile of my favorite things and narrowed it down as I tried to find a balance of heights and complimentary images.
-I have a narrow mantle and that rules out a lot of larger items, so one of my favorite ways to add height to shorter objects is with old books.
+I have a narrow mantel and that rules out a lot of larger items, so one of my favorite ways to add height to shorter objects is with old books.
 I’ve been collecting them for years.
 They’re so beautiful and add a wonderful feeling of antiquity that is perfect in Halloween displays.

 I love the glow of candlelight and include lanterns and battery candles on the mantle year round.
 And thankfully I can’t scorch the wall with them!